 What is wide awake hand surgery?

-Wide awake hand surgery is a technique used to treat hand conditions without requiring general anesthesia or sedation.
-As the name suggests, wide awake hand surgery is done without the use of anesthesia and you can remain awake during the entire procedure.
+This technique is used to treat hand conditions without requiring general anesthesia or sedation.
+As the name suggests, this surgery is done without the use of anesthesia and you can remain awake during the entire procedure.
 You will not feel pain during surgery because your surgeon will apply a numbing solution to the hand.
 You will not see surgery (there will be a surgical drape up), and you will remain comfortable during the procedure while being fully conscious.
 There is no need for presurgical bloodwork or medical clearance appointments, and there is no need for an IV to be placed.
 You benefit from the lower risk by avoiding anesthesia, and you can eat and drink the day of surgery.

 What does wide awake hand surgery involve?

 Before the procedure, your orthopedic surgeon will inject a local anesthetic into the affected hand, making sure that the area is completely numb before beginning the procedure.
 Depending on the hand or wrist condition you are suffering from, the specific techniques used during the procedure will vary.
-Some of the possible surgical procedures that may be used during wide awake hand surgery include:
+Some of the possible surgical procedures that may be used include:

 After surgery, your surgeon will give you specific instructions on how to care for your hand and wrist during your recovery.
 Depending on your specific condition and personal needs, our specialists at MedStar Orthopaedic Institute may recommend one or more of the following: